Briganti-Games/Straight-Skeleton-Generator/README.md

 Once imported, you can use the package.

-This has been tested on Unity 2022.3, but should probably also work on earlier versions, as long as the Unity Mathematics package is supported, as this is the only dependency.
+This has been tested on Unity 2022.3, but should probably also work on earlier and later versions, as long as the Unity Mathematics package is supported, as this is the only dependency.

 # How to use it?